PintoGideon/notes/ChRIS/PacsWorkflow.md

 Currently while creating the Feed, The UI only allows us to import files into ChRIS Storage from our local filesystem.
 We want to create a feed browser (or something similar) which allows the user to select files from the swift storage and pull them as part of the local feed.
 A possible workflow would be perform a search operation on the Swift storage, receive a number of files as our results, choose the files we want to pull to return to the dircopy plugin.
 Similar workflow to the PACS operation above.

+As shown in the image above, a hook already exists to import files from the Swift Storage.

 ![CreatedFeed(7)](https://user-images.githubusercontent.com/15992276/66070684-54cf0880-e541-11e9-95b2-01eb45a52eaf.png)